wenkaiyan-kevin/PlantBind/docs/data_format.md

 If it is a prediction process, the file name must save **DNA_shape.npy**

 ### ***Data Label File*** <a name="Data_Label_File"/>
 This file mainly contains the sequence information of DNA, each column is a TF, each row is a peak region.
+Among them, 0 means no binding, 1 means binding.
 An example of data is shown below:
 <br />
 <img src="https://github.com/wenkaiyan-kevin/PlantBind/blob/main/images/data-label.png" width = "600" height = "300" >